mhedgpeth/mhedgpeth.github.io/_drafts/why-habitat-outline.md

-**Examples**: copy files, `npm install | node app.js` **Advantages**: fits the developer workflow **Disadvantages**: bespoke, difficult to maintain, can fail unexpectely, may only run in production
+**Examples**: copy files, `npm install | node app.js` **Advantages**: fits the developer workflow **Disadvantages**: bespoke, difficult to maintain, can fail unexpectedly, may only run in production

 ## Packaged